spacechem-community-developers/SpaceChem-Community-Edition/README.md

 * In the custom assignment list, you can navigate via arrow keys or WASD, play by pressing Enter and delete by pressing Delete
 * The ResNet Access Denied screen can be dismissed with Enter and you can go back with Escape

+### Return to assignment after completing it

+After completing an assignment, you can click on the (now enabled) Back button or press Escape to return to the assignment.
+This lets you iterate on your solution a bit more quickly when optimizing.

 ### Enhanced ResearchNet research puzzles

 You can have up to 4 sensors, fusion lasers, fission lasers and quantum tunnels in a puzzle now.